vstylianos/vstylianos.github.io/_pages/projects.md

 <figure style="position: relative; width: 100%; height: auto;">
     <img class="img-fluid rounded z-depth-1" style="float: left; margin-right: 10px; width: 240px; height: 240px;" src="{{ '/assets/img/HAI_logo.png' | relative_url }}" alt="" title="haxp image"/>
     <figcaption style="text-align:left; margin-left: 5px;">
       My research interests are currently surrounding Human-Aware AI, that is, an area in AI concerning the design of AI agents that can interact (in some manner) with humans in a natural fashion.
 Specifically, I've been using logic-based techniques to create explanation generation frameworks for various problems, such as planning and scheduling.
 Why logic?
 In short, because it's expressive, offers structured semantics, and it's traceable.
-Below you can see some of the projects I have (or still am) working on.
+Below you can see some of the projects related to my research.
     </figcaption>
     <div style="clear: both;"></div>
 </figure>